 Reporting Accidents

+[refer to / update required for IALA G1118 – Marine Casualty / Incident reporting and recording, including near-miss situations as it relates to a VTS?
+Perhaps this guideline can be revised to include MASS incidents?]

 All accidents and near misses/dangerous occurrences should be reported to the management regardless of the incident size and its severity.
 The method for reporting of accidents should be well understood by all personnel.
 This in turn would improve the safety culture practised through the Operator.

 MASS operating should report any accidents to the RO and the Operator should therefore have a procedure in place to achieve this requirement.